TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/CreatingPages/Index.rst

 There are two main ways to add a new page to your site.

-First make sure that you are in a **Web** module so that you see the page tree.
+First make sure that you are in a :guilabel:`Web` module so that you see the page tree.

 .. _pages-creating-tree: